FJD-CEPH/aCNViewer/README.md

   + `endpos`
   + `nMajor`
   + `nMinor`
-* `REF_BUILD`: the genome build used to generate the CNV segments (`hg18` and `hg19` are currently supported.
+* <a id="refbuild"></a>`REF_BUILD`: the genome build used to generate the CNV segments (`hg18` and `hg19` are currently supported.
 If you want to add another build `BUILD`, please add a folder in `BUILD` in `aCNViewer_DATA/genomes` containing at least a tab-delimited file named `BUILD.chrom.sizes` with each chromosome name and length and a tab-delimited file named `BUILD.centro.txt` with the centromere positions by chr [this file can be generated using `curl -s "http://hgdownload.cse.ucsc.edu/goldenPath/BUILD/database/cytoBand.txt.gz" | gunzip -c | grep acen > centro_build.txt`])

 <a id="generalPlotOptions"></a>**The following options are general plotting options:**
 * <a id="chrSize"></a>`CHR_SIZE_FILE`: a tab-delimited file with 2 columns respectively chromosome name and chromosome length.
 When `REF_BUILD` is set, `CHR_SIZE_FILE` is automatically set to `aCNViewer_DATA/genomes/REF_BUILD.chrom.sizes`.